Clayton Barney Vogel: Interwar period

 Lieutenant Colonel Vogel was ordered to the United States in June 1930 and was appointed commanding officer of Marine barracks at Naval Operating Base, Hampton Roads, Virginia.
 He remained there until November of that year and subsequently sailed for his second tour of duty in Haiti.
 Vogel arrived at Port-au-Prince and assumed duty as chief of staff to the commandant of the Garde d'Haïti, Colonel Richard P. Williams.

 He succeeded Williams as commandant of the Garde d'Haiti in June 1933 and was made acting major general in the Haitian Constabulary.
 Vogel held this office until the withdrawal of U.S. forces from Haiti in August 1934 and was awarded a special letter of commendation by the Secretary of the Navy, Claude A. Swanson.
 While in this capacity, Vogel was also decorated by the Government of Haiti and received Haitian National Order of Honour and Merit, rank Commander, Haitian Distinguished Service Medal, Haitian Military Medal and Haitian Brevet of Merit with Diploma.

 Upon his return to the United States, Vogel was attached as newly promoted colonel to the Headquarters Marine Corps in Washington, D.C., and assumed duty in the Adjutant and Inspector's Department under Brigadier General David D. Porter.
 He was promoted to the temporary rank of brigadier general in March 1937 and succeeded retiring general Porter as Adjutant and Inspector General of the Marine Corps.
-While in this capacity, Vogel toured many bases across the Pacific and Caribbean and during his inspection at Marine Barracks at Coco Solo, Panama, in March 1939, he received word from Holcomb about receiving of command of the 2nd Marine Brigade.
+While in this capacity, Vogel toured many bases across the Pacific and Caribbean and during his inspection at Marine Barracks at Coco Solo, Panama, in March 1939, he received word from Commandant Thomas Holcomb about receiving of command of the 2nd Marine Brigade.

 Holcomb planned to bring the brigade up to the fine standard of landing operation expertise now found in the 1st Marine Brigade and thought Vogel would fit the job.
 Vogel was appointed to the permanent rank of brigadier general in February 1939 and succeeded John C. Beaumont in command of 2nd Marine Brigade in San Diego during September of that year.